nspcc-dev/neofs-s3-gw/docs/attribute_mapping.md

 ### Lock Object

 Stores lock data for an object.
+It has a standard NeoFS LOCK type and standard contents for NeoFS lock objects.

 **Attributes:**